 The second group is government institutions.
-That would be places like the DMV or the IRS.
+That would be places like the DMV, Social Security Administration, or the IRS.
 If these groups need to get a hold of you, they should have the right address.
-Institutions like these don’t really have sympathy for those who forget to inform them about address changes.
+Institutions like these don’t have sympathy for those who forget to inform them about address changes.

 Utility companies would be the third group.
-A utility company is the one that’s in charge of your utilities, if applicable.
-Sometimes electricity, gas, and water are all separate entities, so make sure you contact ALL of them in a timely manner.
+A utility company is the one that’s in charge of your utilities, when applicable.
+Sometimes electricity, gas, sewer, garbage, and water are all separate entities, so make sure you contact ALL of them in a timely manner.